egovernments/egov-services/test/egov_functional_test/GrammarSyntax.md

 ##### Clicks:

 1) And user on Login screen clicks on signInButton
-2) And user on Login screen doubleclicks on signInButton
+2) And user on Login screen doubleClicks on signInButton
 3) And user on Login screen clicks on text value SignIn

 ##### Types: